Protect your child from COVID-19 by encouraging them to:

 - inflammatory bowel disease

-But children may need to stay away from school if they have:
+Children may need to stay away from school for some time if they have been told to do so because they have:

 - recently had a transplant

 - severe immunodeficiency from very recent cancer treatment

 Their specialist can tell you if your child needs to take any extra precautions.
 Contact the specialist and GP straight away if your child gets COVID-19.

 If you and your child go to a play area:

 - follow advice on protecting yourself and others from COVID-19

 - get your child to wash their hands before and afterwards

 - use hand sanitiser when hand washing facilities are not available